airvlab/grasp-anything/docs/_docs/01-introduction.md

 ## References
+<a name="references"></a>
-[//]: # [1] Gupta, A., Dollar, P., & Girshick, R. (2019).
+- [1] Gupta, A., Dollar, P., & Girshick, R. (2019).
 Lvis: A dataset for large vocabulary instance segmentation.
 In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (pp. 5356-5364).